 The Purpose Build Communities Model relies on a “community quarterback” to mobilize stakeholders and resources from all sectors.
 The community quarterback sets the strategy for the overall effort based on the community’s vision.

-In Southeast Raleigh, the community quarterback is non-profit organization Southeast Raleigh Promise (SERP).
+In Southeast Raleigh, the community quarterback is the non-profit organization Southeast Raleigh Promise (SERP).
 SERP’s community vision has five pillars:

 -